ashthomas92/themoviewiki/README.md

 ## How was this built?

-The movie wiki is a React app that uses data from the [OMDb API](https://www.omdbapi.com/), it's still a WIP though
+The Movie Wiki is a React app that uses data from the [OMDb API](https://www.omdbapi.com/).
+It's still a work in progress at the moment.

 ## Is there a live version I can try out?